csem/experiment_tracker/README.md

 Idea:
-This repo should be added as a submodule to any project using Hydra for result visualization.
+This repo should be added as a submodule to any ML project using Hydra for result visualization.
 Then install the repo as:
 `pip install -e csem_experimenttracker/`